rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

-*Description*: List of secondary structure assignments coded according to the following table, which shows the eight different types of secondary structure the [DSSP](https://dx.doi.org/10.1002%2Fbip.360221211) algorithm distinguishes.
+*Description*: Array of secondary structure assignments coded according to the following table, which shows the eight different types of secondary structure the [DSSP](https://dx.doi.org/10.1002%2Fbip.360221211) algorithm distinguishes.
 If the field is included there must be an entry for each group (residue) either in all models or only in the first model.

 | Code | Name         |
 |-----:|--------------|